Getting Started in ClouderaPDF version

 Deploy Cloudera using Terraform

-This guide demonstrates how to deploy Cloudera on AWS or Azure by using one of the Cloudera deployment templates.
+This guide demonstrates how to deploy Cloudera on AWS, Azure, or GCP by using one of the Cloudera deployment templates.

 The templates use Terraform, an open source Infrastructure as Code (IaC) software tool for defining and managing cloud or data center infrastructure.
 You interface the templates via a simple configuration file residing in a GitHub repository.